-Imagine being buried alive, where you feel and think normally, but you can move nothing?
-A state where you can see and hear everything going on around, but you are unable to communicate that you can understand everything to anyone?
+Imagine being buried alive, where you can think and feel normally, but move absolutely nothing?
+You can hear & see everything going on but you are unable to communicate you can understand anything to anyone?

-Fast forward 11 months, and imagine not only fighting back to a normal life, as opposed to an existence, but to now being able to change the lives of so many people, like I was globally - it's a huge privilege.
+Fast forward 11 months, and imagine not only fighting back to a normal life, as opposed to an existence, but to now being able to change the lives of so many people, like me and globally is a huge privilege.

-I am a national advocate for anyone affected by stroke and have become a respected lay stroke recovery expert.
+I act as a national advocate for anyone affected by stroke and have become a respected lay stroke recovery expert.

-Mystroke highs & lows blog – ARockyStrokeRecovery – has over worldwide 50,000 hits in just 2 years which means that my musings have perhaps struck a chord with others?
+My stroke highs & lows blog ARockyStrokeRecovery has over worldwide 50,000 hits in just 2 years which means that my musings have perhaps struck a chord with others?

 My showreel is here: View on YouTube